lbergami/Notes/DW-Fundamentals/README.md

 | One-stop shopping: Single DW where all your data sources feed in  | It may create inconsistencies across data  |
 | Lower data governace efforts |
 | More appropriate for Big Data |

+2. ETL Vs ELT

+* The difference between the two workflows is the order of the transformation.
+    * ETL (traditional): data are loaded in their finished and transformed state
+    * ELT: Transformation capacity is increased, exploiting cloud platform.
+You are not committed to the hardware footprint

+3. Staging

+  * First stop of a DW and landing zone of data sources.
+The staging layer feeds into user access layer in a form that is accessible for further work.

+  * Staging has one-to-one relationship with data sources
+  *